idevesh/eYRC-2019-SB/README.md

     We want to visualize the red component of the frame_at_6.jpg image.
 Read the video or the file (which ever convenient) and set the Green and Blue components to 0.
 Save the image as “frame_as_6_red.jpg” in the “Generated” folder.

+ <a name="videode"></a>
+## Video Deblurring Using Python
+  ### Folder Structure
+    This folder contains 4 sub-folders.
+    1. Codes
+    Contains the program files(s). main.py
+    2. Generated
+    This folder is where you’ll save the images/results from your task.
+    3. Videos
+    This folder will be the input video folder.

+  ### Usage
+    1. Copy your blurred video inside videos folder.
+    2. Go to main.py inside the codes folder and change the name of the video you copied.
+    3. Run main.py